 If a restaurant is open, it’s open, right?
 I would agree.
 When restaurants begin shutting things down prior to actual closing time, it is because they figure nobody else will show up and the staff knows that the sooner they start the closing procedure, the faster everyone can go home.
 When a restaurant closes, it can take hours for the closing checklist to be completed, after all.
 Sometimes, on slow days, restaurants will close early, turning away guests even though the posted hours show the business as open.
 Even some corporate owned chains allow the local managers to close early when it suits them.

 It is bad business to refuse service to a customer or to give limited service to one who comes into your business during your business hours, even if it is a few minutes before closing.
-You are "only as good as the last customer served."
+You are “only as good as the last customer served.”
+Restaurants who only take reservations easily side-step this problem.
 However, restaurants do have the right to refuse service for this reason.
 It is difficult to accommodate customers who come in a minute or two before closing, but just as they have a right to turn you away, you have a right to never come back.

 Fire Regulations and Capacity